AMITJHA001/THE_HELLO_WORLD_APP/README.md

 #Css give's basic styling to it.

-#Make it interactive and fun to use.
+#Javascript make it interactive and fun to use.